[mappress mapid=”95″]….Click, Drag & Drop Gold Person (top left corner) for Panoramic View. It’s Fun!

-The Utah Shakespeare Festival presents life-affirming classic and contemporary plays in repertory, with Shakespeare as our cornerstone.
+The Utah Shakespeare Festival presents life-affirming classic and contemporary plays in repertory, with Shakespeare as the cornerstone.
 These plays are enhanced by interactive experiences which entertain, enrich, and educate.

 The Summer Festival offers free nightly Greenshows featuring music, song, and tales on two outdoor stages; the New American Playwrights Project, showcasing work of new playwrights; free literary seminars, Tuesday–Sunday, discussing the season’s plays; bi-weekly props, actor, and costume seminars; backstage tours; and play orientations before all shows.